 You could have a killer marketing strategy in the works and a knockout product offer, but if you’re not tracking its efficacy and performance, you’re essentially working blindly.
 This is why conducting A/B tests along the B2B marketing and product-building journey are critical.

 When it comes to A/B testing your marketing campaigns, you should always try and strive to actually create a robust testing strategy right from the very beginning.
 Follow these three steps to build one:

 - Plan extensively to understand which elements you want to test by brainstorming with your product, marketing, and CX teams.
 From keywords and CTA text to emails and blogs, everything can (and should) be tested.

 - Do your homework on your competitors and conduct a competitor analysis to understand how your offering stacks up in the market.

 - You’ll need to narrow down the testing options that you should be driving.
-This includes A/B testing, functionality testing, etc. The more you test, the higher the chances of delivering a B2B marketing campaign that will keep your customers coming back for more.
+This includes A/B testing, functionality software testing, etc. The more you test, the higher the chances of delivering a B2B marketing campaign that will keep your customers coming back for more.
 Here’s an example of A/B testing by POSist who wanted to lower the drop-off rates of their homepage.
 To do so, they tested two variations of their home page against a control.